Yeping-Hu/yeping-hu.github.io/_pages/about.md

   - /about.html
 ---

-I am a final year Ph.D. candidate in the Department of Mechanical Engineering, University of California, Berkeley, CA, USA.
-I am currently a member of the [Mechanical Systems Control Lab](https://msc.berkeley.edu){:target="_blank"} and I am advised by [Prof. Masayoshi Tomizuka](https://me.berkeley.edu/people/masayoshi-tomizuka/){:target="_blank"}.
+I am currently a Machine Learning Postdoctoral Research Staff Member at Lawrence Livermore National Laboratory.
+I received my Ph.D. degree at the University of California, Berkeley, where I was a member of the [Mechanical Systems Control Lab](https://msc.berkeley.edu){:target="_blank"} and I was advised by [Prof. Masayoshi Tomizuka](https://me.berkeley.edu/people/masayoshi-tomizuka/){:target="_blank"}.

 My research interests include **behavioral prediction**, **decision making** and **motion planning** for intelligent agents such as autonomous vehicles and robots.
 I've developed various approaches based on the concepts of probabilistic models, machine learning, and optimization.